 The game has the distinct ability to make it seem like things are going well and good before disaster strikes.
-As the player expands their colony they will run into packs of zombies that are mostly harmless as first but should still be cleared out ASAP.
+As the player expands their colony they will run into packs of zombies that are mostly harmless at first but should still be cleared out ASAP.

 The easier difficulties give the player more time to build up their defenses which is the best way to learn the ropes.
-There are many different structures in the game so it’s important to know what each of them do before your base is overrun.
+There are many different structures in the game so it’s important to know what each of them does before your base is overrun.
 Once the zombies begin attacking, all bets are off.

-Early waves aren’t too bad but eventually the player will be tasked with thousands of infected swarming the base at once so you’ll need to make sure your units are indeed prepared for everything.
+Early waves aren’t too bad but eventually, the player will be tasked with thousands of infected swarming the base at once so you’ll need to make sure your units are indeed prepared for everything.

 5. Slay the Spire